lindylearn/unclutter/docs/metrics.md

-# Anonymous metrics collection
+# Usage metrics

-By default this extension collects some anonymous usage metrics, in order to understand how people use it.
-These metrics notably do not include any identifying information or any data about the sites and domains you visit.
+Unclutter collects anonymous usage metrics in order to understand how it's used.
+These metrics notably do not include any identifying information or any data about the websites you visit.

-This is a first draft, please raise an issue here if you have a problem with any of this!

 ## Goal